Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/MIGRATION_GUIDE.md

 Some terminology has changed to reflect the enhanced capabilities of the newest Form Recognizer service APIs.
 While the service is still called `Form Recognizer`, it is capable of much more than simple recognition and is not limited to documents that are `forms`.
 As a result, we've made the following broad changes to the terminology used throughout the SDK:

-- The word `Document` has broadly replaced the word `Form.` The service supports a wide variety of documents and data-extraction scenarios, not merely limited to `forms.`
+- The word `Document` has broadly replaced the word `Form.` The service supports a wide variety of documents and data-extraction scenarios, not merely limited to `forms`.
-- The word `Analyze` has broadly replaced the word `Recognize.` The document analysis operation executes a data extraction pipeline that supports more than just recognition.
+- The word `Analyze` has broadly replaced the word `Recognize`.
+The document analysis operation executes a data extraction pipeline that supports more than just recognition.
 - Distinctions between `custom` and `prebuilt` models have broadly been eliminated.
 Prebuilt models are simply models that were created by the Form Recognizer service team and that exist within every Form Recognizer resource.
 - The concept of `model training` has broadly been replaced with `model creation`, `building a model`, or `model administration` (whatever is most appropriate in context), as not all model creation operations involve `training` a model from a data set.
 When referring to a model schema trained from a data set, we will use the term `document type` instead.